Update Sept. 13: Apple says that the full release of iOS is coming Sept. 19.

-For iPhone users, iOS 13 promises to be an exciting update when it arrives this fall, delivering speed improvements, a new Dark Mode and updates to many of the built-in apps, among other changes.
-So it's understandable why some people might want to know how to install iOS 13 right now.
+For iPhone users, iOS 13 promises to be an exciting update when it arrives next month, delivering speed improvements, a new Dark Mode and updates to many of the built-in apps, among other features big and small.
+So it's understandable why some people might want to know how to install iOS 13 before the final version comes out — even if that release is less than a week away.

 Should I download the iOS 13 beta?

 The answer to that question depends on your circumstances.
-The difference between the developer and public betas of iOS 13 is that Apple has deemed the public version consistent enough for everyday use, and largely free of the show-stopping bugs that might've plagued the developer beta.
-Of course, that's not to say the public beta is perfect — it will likely still pose issues for apps and edge use cases — though the problems shouldn't be as widespread and potentially destructive.
+The difference between the developer and public betas of iOS 13 is that Apple has deemed the public version consistent enough for everyday use, and largely free of the show-stopping bugs that might've plagued the first developer beta release .
+Of course, that's not to say the public beta is perfect — even after all those beta updates, you still might find some bugs here and there — though the problems shouldn't be as widespread and potentially destructive.

 1. Plug your iOS device into your computer and launch iTunes.
 Click on the iPhone icon to access your device.